Nephrology Fellowship Curriculum

 Established in 1974, the program offers nephrology fellows broad clinical experiences and resources to build their knowledge base, enhance their skills, and perform meaningful clinical research.
 With a diverse faculty committed to teaching and dedicated program leadership, the Nephrology fellowship program at AHN provides fellows with an exceptional, well balanced training experience.

-Fellows will become competent in a variety of procedural skills, including renal biopsy of native and transplanted kidneys and placement of temporary dialysis access catheters.
-They will also become competent in prescribing and supervising acute and chronic hemodialysis, peritoneal dialysis, and CVVHD.
+Fellows will become competent in a variety of skills, including prescribing and supervising acute and chronic hemodialysis, peritoneal dialysis, and CVVHD.
 They will develop skill in interpreting diagnostic studies such as renal ultrasonography, excretory urography, renal angiography, radionuclide imaging of the kidney, renal biopsy and urine/serum chemistries.
 Fellows will also have exposure to interventional nephrology, and will have a significant opportunity to master the medical management of transplantation by participating in the care of a large number of kidney and simultaneous kidney-pancreas transplant patients.

 The skills necessary for critical analysis of the scientific literature are stressed through participation in weekly conferences, such as Journal Club and research conferences.
 Fellows will also be expected to participate in independent research projects with a faculty member.